 It may be one of the least known benefits of OS X Server, and the one reason everyone should have at least one OS X Server on their network.
 Anyone who has opened the server app knows that the caching server is a no-brainer to turn on, but if you have tried to enable caching server in anything other than the simplest network, you know that getting caching server to work correctly in those environments is a bit of a headache.
 Come find out why you should use caching server, and how to implement it in a complicated network infrastructure, on a network with multiple VLANs or where a customer has more than one public IP address, is doing load-balancing, or other common practices.
 Learn from our experts how to properly set up caching server to cache only the content you want while making it all possible on virtually any network infrastructure.
 And, see how, once again, DNS plays an important role in your clients' network.

 - Time Machine Deep Dive, and Fitting it Into a Backup Strategy

-Every good tech knows backups are not about backup, but all about the restore.
+Every good consultant and tech knows backups are not about backup, but all about the restore.
 Time Machine may be an easy way to back things up, but did you know Time Machine has command line tools and special features in OS X Server?
-How do you know that you've outgrown Time Machine?
-How can Time Machine fit together with other solutions as part of an overall strategy?
-Learn not only about how to take full advantage of this powerful and simple to use backup utility, but also what the pitfalls of Time Machine are, how you should organize your backups, and when third party solutions are more appropriate.
+How do you know when you've outgrown Time Machine?
+How can Time Machine fit together with other solutions as part of an overall disaster prevention and recovery strategy?
+Learn not only about how to take full advantage of this powerful and simple to use backup utility, but also what the pitfalls of Time Machine are, different strategies for organizing your backups, and when third party solutions are more appropriate.